odkr/sucgi/docs/BUILDING.rst

 	CC=/opt/obscure/bin/occ ./configure

-*configure* saves the information it gathered in the shell script *config.status* Running this script regenerates the *makefile* using that information.
+*configure* saves the information it has gathered in the shell script *config.status*.
+Running this script regenerates the *makefile* on the basis of that information.

-See ``./configure -h`` for more information.

 If *configure* fails, you can also create the *makefile* by::